iam-yogeshreddy/Docker/Docker-Zero-to-Hero-main/examples/golang-multi-stage-docker-build/README.md

 Advantage :

-So the real advantage of multi stage docker build and distro less images can be understand with a drastic decrease in the Image size and aslo the container image that we have are running securely and that docker images is very less vulnerable to the threats.
+So the real advantage of multi stage docker build and distro less images can be understand with a drastic decrease in the Image size and aslo the container image that we have is running securely and that docker image is very less vulnerable to the threats.